SANeX15/BtC/README.md

  - Customization of all 8 buttons.
  - Activation by numpad/number key press.
  - Refreshable connection.
- - Connect automatically to the last connected Serial Port (if enabled within app).
+ - Connect automatically to the last connected Serial Port (if enabled within app settings).

 ## Requirements
  - A Windows 7+ device with Bluetooth.